Best Life Insurance Companies in Pennsylvania (2025)

 blueCheck icon

-While life insurance rates remain steady across states, Pennsylvania's top providers include State Farm, GEICO, Haven, Nationwide, and Mutual of Omaha.
+Pennsylvania's top providers include State Farm, GEICO, Haven, Nationwide and Mutual of Omaha.

 blueCheck icon

-GEICO provides the most affordable life insurance options in Pennsylvania and nationwide, with rates starting at $3 per month.
+GEICO has the most affordable life insurance in Pennsylvania and nationwide, with rates starting at $3 per month.

 blueCheck icon

-To find the best life insurance in Pennsylvania, decide on your coverage needs, research costs, and compare providers.
+You can find the best life insurance in Pennsylvania, by deciding on your coverage needs, researching costs and comparing providers.

 Best Life Insurance Providers in Pennsylvania

-State Farm offers the best life insurance in Pennsylvania and across the country, earning a MoneyGeek score of 99 out of 100 for customer service, affordability and coverage options.
+State Farm is the top life insurance company in Pennsylvania, earning a MoneyGeek score of 99 out of 100 for customer service, affordability and coverage options.
 We also recommend GEICO, Haven, Nationwide and Mutual of Omaha as some of the best affordable alternatives.

 State Farm99$6